VGraupera/1on1-questions/README.md

 * What capabilities do you want to develop?
 * What development areas do you want to work on in the coming weeks?
 * What do you see as the next step in your career?
-* What do you want to achieve in the next 3 years?
 * What do you want to be doing in 5 years?
 10 years?
 3 years?
 * What do you want to do in your next job?
 * What else can I be doing to help you grow/advance in your career?